StackVista/stackstate-docs/use/metrics-events/golden_signals.md

 ![Response time check](../../images/telemetry/http-resp-time-check.png)

-## Limitations
+## Configuration and limitations

-Currently, StackState Agent V2 can only report on rate and response time of HTTP/1.
-HTTP/2, HTTP/3 and HTTPS are not supported.
+The metrics described in this page are gathered by the StackState Agent and can be disabled.
+Refer to [this page](../../stackpacks/integrations/agent.md) for more information.
+Currently, the StackState Agent can only report on request rate and response time of HTTP/1 protocol.
+HTTP/2, HTTP/3 and HTTPS protocols are not yet supported.